OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

  $ ./builder.sh
 ```

-### Full Nav Server, extended (all features: NMEA multiplexer, Celestial Computer, Tides, Almanacs publication, Weather Wizard, Small screens, ...)
+### Full Nav Server, extended
+all features: NMEA multiplexer, Celestial Computer, Tides, Almanacs publication, Weather Wizard, Small screens, ...

-The idea here is to show how to _extend_ the classes provided in the project.
+The idea here is to show how to _extend_ the classes provided in the project to implement your own extra features.
 ```
  $ cd full.server.extended
  $ ./builder.sh
 ```

+### Head-Up-Display
-### With a 5" or 7" TFT display, setup for **Head-Up-Display**
+With a 5" or 7" TFT screen
 ```
  $ cd head.up
  $ ./builder.sh